frees-io/freestyle/docs/src/main/tut/docs/core/algebras.md

 }
 ```

-This is similar to the simplified manual encoding below.
+This is similar to the simplified manual encoding below:

 ```tut:book
 import freestyle.FreeS